Town-of-Impostors/TownOfImpostors/README.md

 <h1 id="installation">Installation</h1>

+- Before installing, verify your Among Us version by launching the game and make note of the version displayed in the top left of the main menu.

-- Download the Mod for your specific game version from the table below or check all releases [here](https://github.com/AJMix/TownOfImpostors/releases).
-You are not able to launch the game if the versions do not match.
+- Download the Mod for your specific game version from the table below or check all releases [here](https://github.com/AJMix/TownOfImpostors/releases). **ENSURE THAT YOUR AMONG US VERSION MATCHES EXACTLY - EVERY DIGIT, LETTER, DOT & ALL.**

 - Make a copy of your game’s root directory ("Steam/steamapps/common/Among Us").
-You can get to your root directory by right-clicking Among Us in steam -> Properties -> Local Files -> Browse. and rename it to whatever you want (e.g. "Steam/steamapps/common/Among Us Town Of Impostors").
+You can get to your root directory by right-clicking Among Us in Steam -> Properties -> Local Files -> Browse. and rename it to whatever you want (e.g. "Steam/steamapps/common/Among Us Town Of Impostors").

-- Extract the contents TownOfImpostors.zip into the copied folder you created
+- Extract the contents TownOfImpostors.zip into the copied folder you created.

 - Ensure the copied directory that is being modded now contains at least the following:
 ```
 .